 Acts centrally to inhibit the medullary chemoreceptor trigger zone by blocking emetic impulses to the vomiting center

 Oral: 10 to 40 minutes; IM: 15 to 35 minutes

 Oral: ~45 minutes; IM: ~30 minutes

 Oral: 3 to 4 hours; IM: 2 to 3 hours

 Use: Labeled Indications

-Hypersensitivity to trimethobenzamide or any component of the formulation; injection contraindicated in children
+Hypersensitivity to trimethobenzamide or any component of the formulation; use in pediatric patients (injection only)

 Oral: 300 mg 3 or 4 times daily

-Injection: Administer IM only.
+IM: Administer IM only; not recommended for IV use.
 Inject deep into upper outer quadrant of gluteal muscle.
-Not recommended for IV use.

 Aclidinium: May enhance the anticholinergic effect of Anticholinergic Agents.
 Avoid combination